Marioalexsan/SoGMods/GrindeaQoL/README.md

 * Summon Plant has improved lifetime logic
 * Summon Plant's Boss plant now has a radius indicator for plant buff
 * Textboxes in game now allow moving the cursor and editing in the middle of text
+* Frosty's Silver Charge HP now scales correctly off of MATK (150% -> 200%)
+* You can now switch to Normal+ difficulty in Story.
+This is (almost) the same as Arcade's Catalyst of Power (or Difficulty = 1 for devs)